 And now you look 30 years later and that's like definitely upsides to technology, but also downsides.

-I'm just worried about these things and you're smart and you've, again, for the third time thought about them to a surprising degree for a guy who's also trying to like build a company.
+I'm just worried about these things and you're smart and you've again for the third time thought about them to a surprising degree for a guy who's also trying to like build a company.

-But, um, if we're going to proceed, One hopes with this kind of science in a way that creates rather than destroys, then we need to keep in mind, as you said 20 times, the spiritual dimension.
+Proceed, one hopes, with this kind of science in a way that creates rather than destroys, then we need to keep in mind, as you said 20 times, the spiritual dimension.

-Nucleus has not, is not, and will never say that one embryo is better than another embryo.
+Is the nucleus has not, is not, and will never say that one embryo is better than another embryo.

 We just won't.